mabdelaal86/djambi/README.md

 ## Known Issues

 * When a Chief leave the Maze, its team still get extra turn.
-* When a player has no legal moves, the game stuck.
 * When no player can win, nothing is happen.
 * Edge swipe gesture close the app instead of going back.